hmrc/merchandise-in-baggage-frontend/README.md

 ## How to run tests

-`./run_all_tests` will run all the tests, including unit, UI and consumer contract tests.
+`./run_all_tests` will run all the tests, including unit, UI and integration tests.

 ## UI Tests Repo